OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 ``v.colors`` module.
 In the Vector menu select :menuselection:`Manage colors --> Color tables`.
-Select ``basin_areas`` for the input vector map, the ``ele_mean`` attribute column for the column containing the numeric range, and in the `Colors` tab have it copy the colors from the `elevation.10m` raster map.
+Select ``basin_areas`` for the input vector map, the ``ele_mean`` attribute column for the column containing the numeric range, and in the `Colors` tab have it copy the colors from the `elevation` raster map.
 After running that right-click on the ``basin_areas`` map in the `Layer List` and select `Properties`.
 In the `Colors` tab tick the box for getting colors from the map table column.
 Once you click [*Apply*] you should see the colors change in the `Map Display`